wazuh/wazuh-qa/.github/ISSUE_TEMPLATE/test--mitre.md

 }

 ```
-> to_json.c:110 at Eventinfo_to_jsonstr(): WARNING: Mitre Technique ID 6000 is not in mitre database.
+> to_json.c:110 at Eventinfo_to_jsonstr(): WARNING: Mitre Technique ID T6000 is not in mitre database.

-## MIT008
+## MIT009

 **Short description**

-When a rule has 0 Techniques, an alert is generated with two empty arrays.
+If a rule has 0 Techniques, an alert should be generated without Mitre info.

 **Category**